 This scheme can be formalised as a single layer, forward-feed, unsupervised neural network using the Hebbian learning rule, where the input and output vectors are in bipolar form (-1 or 1).
-The Hebbian rule (or Hebbian law) was proposed by Hebb (1949), and it can be paraphrased as "cells that fire together wire together; cells that fire out of sync, loose their link".
-The main idea of this learning rule is that the weights that connect two neurons should be increased when their outputs are similar, and decreased when they are dissimilar.
+The Hebbian rule (or Hebbian law) was proposed by Hebb [47], and it can be paraphrased as "cells that fire together wire together; cells that fire out of sync, loose their link".5 The main idea of this learning rule is that the weights that connect two neurons should be increased when their outputs are similar, and decreased when they are dissimilar.
 This rule allows the construction of unsupervised neural networks, since it facilitates the input of training pairs that are not known a priori.
-It differs from some of the better known learning rules, such as the Delta Learning rule of the Backpropagation Algorithm (Rumelhart et al.,
+It differs from some of the better known learning rules, such as the Delta Learning rule of the Backpropagation Algorithm [49], since the target output is not necessary for the learning process to be successful.